ofiwg/libfabric/man/fi_collective.3.md

   the barrier call.

 fi_broadcast
-: A single sender transmits data to all receiver peers.
+: A single sender transmits data to all peers, including itself.

+fi_alltoall
+: Each peer distributes a slice of its local data to all peers.

 fi_allreduce
 : Collective operation where all peers broadcast an atomic operation to all other peers.

+fi_allgather
+: Each peer sends a complete copy of its local data to all peers.

 fi_reduce_scatter
 : Collective call where data is collected from all peers and merged (reduced).
   The results of the reduction is distributed back to the peers, with each peer receiving a slice of the results.

-fi_alltoall
+fi_reduce
+: Collective call where data is collected from all peers to a root peer and merged (reduced).

+fi_scatter
-: Each peer distributes a slice of its local data to all peers.
+: A single sender distributes (scatters) a slice of its local data to all peers.

-fi_allgather
-: Each peer sends a complete copy of its local data to all peers.
+fi_gather
+: All peers send their data to a root peer.

 fi_query_collective
 : Returns information about which collective operations are supported by a